How to Choose a Capacity Planning Tool

 It's a basic math concept:

-A similar calculation is performed for other resources such as memory, IO, and the network.
+A similar calculation is performed for other Key Performance Indicators (KPIs) such as memory, IO, and the network.

 This kind of simplistic procedure can be effective enough to find potential candidates for consolidation.
 But it leaves way too much out of the equation to be solely responsible for consolidating important workloads.

-The indicators of IT health and risk you would use with this method would be artificial and not based on actual behavior.
+The indicators of IT health and risk you would use with this method are artificial and not based on actual behavior.
 This will inevitably lead to over-provisioning, outages, and other unpleasantness.

 It’s always been true that the best capacity planning software uses some sort of performance modeling.
-But traditional modeling is time-sensitive.
-So capacity planners only use it for highly critical applications.
+But traditional modeling is time-consuming.
+So capacity planners typically only have enough time to use it for highly critical applications.

 Sometimes when people talk about a "model," they mean a description or diagram.
 That's not the kind of model we are talking about in this case.